veo-labs/openveo-plugin-generator/docs/conf.md

 A route maps an HTTP method and a path to an action (JavaScript function).

-The route :
+The route:

     'get /test' : 'app/server/controllers/TestController.testGetAction'

-Can be interpreted as :
+Can be interpreted as:

   > *A GET request on /test will call the function testGetAction exposed by module app/server/controllers/TestController.js*

-The route :
+The route:

     'post /test' : 'app/server/controllers/TestController.testPostAction'

-Can be interpreted as :
+Can be interpreted as:

   > *A POST request on /test will call the function testPostAction exposed by module app/server/controllers/TestController.js*

-The route :
+The route:

     '/test' : 'app/server/controllers/TestController.testAllAction'

-Can be interpreted as :
+Can be interpreted as:

   > *All requests on /test (GET, POST, DELETE, PUT) will call the function testAllAction exposed by module app/server/controllers/TestController.js*

-Example of valid routes :
+Example of valid routes:

 ```js
 http: {